Rizwan70803/Rizwan70803/README.md

 ## 💼 Ongoing Learning

-I'm currently enrolled in a **Data Analytics Bootcamp** with Generation Australia where I’m working on real-world projects and further developing:
+I've successfully completed a **Data Analytics Bootcamp** with Generation Australia where I worked on real-world projects and further developed the follwoing :

 - 💡 Critical thinking
 - 📊 Data storytelling